<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Fright Night on Franklin

-For hometown fun, head to downtown Clarksville on October 29 for trick or treating.
-Families are invited to collect candy from participating business booths.
-Local businesses decorate their booths, dress up, and hope to win one of three coveted best-decorated booth awards.
-The streets will also have food vendors for the family to enjoy dinner together.
+For hometown fun, head to downtown Clarksville, TN, for trick-or-treating.
+Families are invited to collect candy from fifty participating booths.
+Local businesses decorate their booths, dress up, and give candy away by the handfuls.

 Want to learn more about what it's like to live near Fort Campbell and Clarksville?
 We have the best information to get started.